uma-dev/GCP-course/notes.md

 |Performance for random IOPS| bad| good| very good|
 |Cost|--| -+| ++ |
 |Use cases|big data | Balance between cost-performance| High performance|

+### Snapshots schedule

+Allows you to schedule a snapshot and the auto-delete for older images.
+You need to edit a existing disk in order to attach to created snapshot schedule.

+### Machine Images

+Machine types != images

+Remember that
+- Images contain is created from boot persistent disk (contains OS)
+- Machine images is created from a Machine instances (configuration, metadata, permissions and data from one or more disk)